Southwell Racecourse

 Southwell Racecourse History

-Racing in Southwell can be traced back as far as the 1840s, where pony races took place regularly in the town as well as at nearby Newark.
+Racing in Southwell can be traced back to the 1840s, when pony races took place regularly in the town, as well as at nearby Newark.

 Newark closed its gates in the 1880s, but Southwell Racecourse continued to flourish.
-As the only course in the area from the 1880s, Southwell races was moved to the Kirklington Road, but the track crossed a public road in two places with temporary turf laid over the top.
-Of course, this simply wasn’t safe, and in 1897, following the death of a jockey and several of horses, the course’s license was revoked and racing stopped.
+As the only course in the area from the 1880s, Southwell races were moved to Kirklington Road, but the track crossed a public road in two places, with temporary turf laid over the top.
+Of course, this wasn’t safe, and in 1897, following the death of a jockey and several horses, the course’s license was revoked and racing stopped.

-The current the racecourse venue was built the following year, with a 1,200 person capacity grandstand for spectators.
+The current racecourse venue was built the following year, with a 1,200-person capacity grandstand for spectators.

-The course has continued to flourish at its current home and aside from horseracing suspension during World Wars and some sporadic flooding, racing has remained consistent since.
+The course has continued to flourish at its current home, and aside from a suspension of horse racing during World War I and some sporadic flooding, racing has remained consistent since.

 In January 2019, Southwell found itself in national headlines as drones were flown over the course during races to broadcast live footage online.
-This caused controversy as the drones were able to live-stream footage up to two seconds ahead of the television cameras covering the event; meaning that those betting on the races were able to gain an advantage in doing so by watching the online streams – which could be viewed from expensive hospitality boxes with high-speed internet access.
+This caused controversy, as the drones were able to live-stream footage up to two seconds ahead of the television cameras covering the event.
+This meant that those betting on the races could gain an advantage by watching the online streams, which could be viewed from expensive hospitality boxes with high-speed internet access.

-The controversy continues on, with the drones being not technically illegal nor banned at courses across the UK.
+The controversy continues, with the drones not technically illegal nor banned at courses across the UK.

 Southwell Racecourse Map